safeamiiir/personal_blog/content/notes/mac-setup.md

 - Change `Keyboard shortcuts` setting: Check the `Input sources` box to use `control` + `Space` to `Select the previous input source`
 - Increase `Mouse` speed to one dot before the Fastest
 - Modify `Desktop and Dock`
-  - Remove App icons in the Dock, and keep the essentials.
+  - Remove App icons in the Dock, and keep the essentials
   - Put `Magnification` slider after the middle
   - Turn off `Show suggested and recent apps in Dock`
-- Optional: I decided not to install a new third part app to handle icons in the bar, but instead I make it emptier by `Command` + `Drag out` the item —which removes it.
+- Optional: I decided not to install a new third part app to handle icons in the bar, but instead I make it emptier by `Command` + `Drag out` the item —which removes it

 ### Applications

 - Install apps
   1. _Arc_ Browser
      1. Make a new Personal profile
-     2. Add export —From previous Laptop and import password.
+     2. Add export —From previous Laptop and import password
      3. Bring favourite tabs
      4. Bring URL bar on top by: `Shift` + `Command` + `D`
   2. _Docker_